Ryan8765/deployqb/README.md

  - **deployqb lprod** - Launch the Production environment in your default browser.
  - **deployqb edevprefix** - Edit UAT environment prefix.
  - **deployqb eprodprefix** - Edit Production environment prefix.
+ - **deployqb genlinks** - Displays a list of possible links for each file in your project.
  - **deployqb help** - Get the available commands.

 ## qbcli.json Setup